 |International students at Kyiv University just after the war.
 1947.|

 At the end of the 1940s, the scope of work at the University was reaching pre-war levels.
-There was especially rapid development of the university during the 1950s.
-Up to 1958 the Kyiv State University has 11 faculties and almost 10,000 students.
-During the 1959 to 1984 period, 70 thousand students graduated from the University, moving into various sectors of the economy, science, education and culture.
+There was the especially rapid development of the university during the 1950s.
+Up to 1958, the Kyiv State University has 11 faculties and almost 10,000 students.
+During the 1959 to 1984 period, 70 thousand students graduated from the University, moving into various sectors of the economy, science, education, and culture.

 Over the years hundreds of prominent academic have worked at Kyiv University, including:

 On 21 April 1994, Taras Shevchenko National University of Kyiv was granted the status of “National” by Leonid Kravchuk, the President of Ukraine by Decree № 176/94, and on 25 November 1999 a further Decree № 1496/99 of Leonid Kuchma, now President of Ukraine, significantly expanded the autonomous status of the university.
 Decree № 412/2008, of Viktor Yushchenko, President of Ukraine, on 5 May 2008, further stipulated the conversion of the University to become the main principal educational and scientific center of Ukraine for the education of academic and teaching staff with higher qualifications.
 Then on 29 July 2009 the Cabinet of Ministers of Ukraine with Regulation № 795 granted the University the status of being a self-governing and autonomous national research university, while providing increased funding for the future development of the university.